aerospike/aerospike-client-nodejs/doc/client.md

 ### select(key, bins, policy=null, callback)

-Retrieve a specified bins for a record of given key from the database cluster.
+Retrieves specified bins for a record of given key from the database cluster.

 Parameters: